 Termination data strobe (TDQS) is a feature of x8 DDR4 SDRAM and provides additional termination resistance outputs that may be useful in some system configurations.
-Because the TDQS function is available only in x8 DDR4 SDRAM, it must be disabled for x16 configuration.
-TDQS is not supported in x16 configuration.
-When enabled via the mode register, the same termination resistance function that is applied to the TDQS and $\overline{\text{TDQS}}$ pins is applied to the DQS and $\overline{\text{DQS}}$ pins.
+Because the TDQS function is available only in x8 DDR4 SDRAM, it must be disabled for x4 and x16 configurations.
+TDQS is not supported in x4 or x16 configurations.
+When enabled via the mode register, the same termination resistance function that is applied to the TDQS and TDQS pins is applied to the DQS and DQS pins.

 The TDQS, DBI, and data mask functions share the same pin.
 When the TDQS function is enabled via the mode register, the data mask and DBI functions are not supported.
 When the TDQS function is disabled, the data mask and DBI functions can be enabled separately.
-Read DBI is not supported for any condition.

 TDQS Data Mask (DM) WRITE DBI READ DBI

-Enabled Disabled Disabled
+Enabled Disabled Enabled or disabled

-Disabled Disabled Enabled Disabled
+Disabled Disabled Enabled Enabled or disabled

-Disabled Disabled Disabled
+Disabled Disabled Enabled or disabled

 Enabled Disabled Disabled Disabled